A Fully First-Order Layer for Differentiable Optimization: Related Works

+Despite these layers having enabled end-to-end learning, they also expose the computational burden of differentiating through structured optimization problems. \Cref{tab:optlayer-comparison} summarizes prior methods aimed at reducing differentiation cost.
+Notably, while \cvxpylayer~\cite{aab+19} supports general convex constraints, it is not fully first-order. \qpth (OptNet)~\cite{ak17} supports only solving quadratic programs (QPs). \altdiff~\cite{ssw+23} computes exact hypergradients via alternative differentiation, but it does not support general convex constraints and is not first-order. \lpgd~\cite{pmm24} is a first-order solver-agnostic method, but only ensures asymptotic guarantees. \bpqp~\cite{pyy+24}~/~\dQP~\cite{mya+25} transforms a general convex program/QP into QP form to leverage efficient QP solvers, avoiding solving the Hessian inverse but adding overhead from problem transformation.
+In contrast, \ffolayer is the first method to combine all these properties: it handles general convex constraints, uses only first-order information, can be equipped with all advanced solvers, and comes with finite-time guarantees for hypergradient approximation and convergence to a stationary point.

 \paragraph{Bilevel Optimization with First-Order Algorithms} When the differentiable layer is formulated as a bilevel problem, computing hypergradients traditionally requires explicit Hessian or Jacobian-vector products, which are often the bottleneck in large-scale applications.
 This has motivated a wave of first-order bilevel algorithms that avoid Hessians entirely.
-Value-function (VF) approaches~\cite{kkw+23, kkl24, kpw+24} replace the lower-level problem with its optimal value and recover gradients via penalty or augmented Lagrangian schemes, querying only first-order oracles.
-These techniques extend naturally to constrained lower-level objectives~\cite{kpw+24, zcx+24, jxt+24, yyz+24} and can attain nearly optimal complexity guarantees in the strongly-convex or Polyak-Łojasiewicz (PL) regime~\cite{sc23, xlc23, ssw+23}.
-However, their analyses typically assume either strong convexity of the lower-level problem, access to exact dual solutions, or restrictive active-set conditions, making it challenging to apply them to high-dimensional differentiable layers with general convex constraints.
-Our work addresses these limitations by introducing an active-set Lagrangian oracle that is compatible with approximate inner solutions, by showing how to maintain first-order complexity even when only a subset of the dual variables is recovered, and by extending the guarantees to ``well-behaved'' general convex constraints highlighted as an open problem by~\citet{kpw+24}.
+Value-function (VF) approaches~\cite{kkw+23, kkl24, kpw+24} replace the lower-level problem with its value function and differentiate through a penalty reformulation, requiring only first-order oracle calls.
+This technique extends naturally to constrained lower-level objectives~\cite{kpw+24, zcx+24, jxt+24, yyz+24} and can attain nearly optimal complexity guarantees in the strongly-convex or Polyak-Łojasiewicz regime~\cite{sc23, xlc23, ssw+23}.

+The key bottleneck now for constrained bilevel optimization is how the inequality constraints are handled: existing works typically enforce inequalities via \emph{penalty formulations} (such as $\ell_2$ norm of active constraints), so obtaining an $\epsilon$-accurate hypergradient in $\oo(1/\epsilon)$ time, whereas equality-only formulations admit much faster $\oo(\log (1/\epsilon))$ hypergradient approximation~\cite{kpw+24}.
+Our work aims to close this gap for differentiable optimization layers by introducing an active-set Lagrangian oracle that reduces general convex constraints locally to a trackable equality-constrained surrogate, and thus obtains $\oo(\log (1/\epsilon))$ hypergradient approximation.
+Furthermore, we extend these guarantees to the ``well-behaved'' general convex constraints highlighted as an open problem by~\citet{kpw+24}.